-A document pertaining to a copyright is one that “has a direct or indirect relationship to the existence, scope, duration, or identification of a copyright, or to the ownership, division, allocation, licensing, transfer, or exercise of rights under a copyright.
+A document pertaining to a copyright is one that “has a direct or indirect relationship to the existence, scope, duration, or identification of a copyright, or to the ownership, division, allocation, licensing, or exercise of rights under a copyright.
 That relationship may be past, present, future, or potential.”
-37 C.F.R. § 201.4(a)(2).
+37 C.F.R. § 201.4(c)(2).

 A notice of termination is a notice that terminates a grant to a third party of a copyright in a work or any rights under a copyright.
 Only certain grants may be terminated, and only in certain circumstances.
 Termination is governed by three separate provisions of the Copyright Act, with the relevant one depending on a number of factors, including when the grant was made, who executed it, and when copyright was originally secured for the work.
 See 17 U.S.C. §§ 203, 304(c), 304(d).

 Once indexed by the Office, recorded documents become available for inspection by the general public.
 For more information about document recordation, visit the links below.